The Anal Health & Comfort Guide

 1. Anatomy of Pleasure & Pain

-• The external and internal anal sphincters
+• How the external and internal sphincters work

 • Why the first inch often hurts the most

-• The pelvic floor and the myth of the “second ring”
+• The pelvic floor (and the myth of the “second ring”)

 • Where the prostate is and why angle matters

-• Going too fast, too soon
+• Skipping warm-up or going too fast, too soon

 3. The 5-Step Pain-Reduction Method

-4. Positions & Advanced Comfort Techniques
+4. Positions & Comfort Techniques

-• Positions that are beginner-friendly and reduce tension
+• Beginner-friendly positions that reduce tension

-• The “push out, let in” technique that helps your body open
+• The “push out, let in” technique

-5. Lube, Hygiene & Prep (Without Wrecking Your Gut)
+5. Lube, Hygiene & Gentle Prep

 • Why oil-based lubes and latex condoms don’t mix